maarten-pennings/esp32cam/pwm/readme.md

   |     240    |  789  |   792  |
   |     248    |  807  |   818  |

-The third colum shows a straight "fitted" line.
+The third column shows a straight "fitted" line.
 As the below graph shows, the light-level is linear with the PWM.

 ![Graph](graph.png)